sdthomas91/brain-trainer/README.md

 1. Music Toggle - The function itself works fine, however it causes issues in the console when added to the script.js file.
 I had assumed that the issue lay with the fact that the script was running before DOM had loaded.
 I tried using the DOMContentLoaded eventListener but this did not help.
 For now, the script runs fine as long as it is inserted straight into the html files.
 Not ideal, and a fix will be included in future developments. ----- UPDATE ----- decided to include music on all pages so as to avoid script loading issues and also to keep a consistent feel throughout the site.
 Music toggle funcion now flawless across pages and devices.
 2. Music Playing - there is a slight issue with the autoplay function in that it doesn't always play on page refresh.
 Fresh page load, or page load from clicking the link is usually successful.
 Look over a number of articles and tutorials but it would seem the setup is correct.
 Will need to be rectified in a later version.
 For now the toggle works and the music plays more often than it does not.
 Does not interfere with gameplay so not a major bug.
 3. Card flips - on some page loads the reset button is required to ensure the card flip function works correctly.
 Instances have dropped substantially since changing audio setup and also since removing confetti plugin.
+4. The leaderboard navigation item on some screens presents as larger thant the other nav items - I have tried amending the "< a >" element css but it did not help.
+Something for future versions - does not effect gameplay.
+5. Favicon will not display, despite following previous steps taken and verifying with online resources.

 ## User Experience (UX)